toddself/Backbone.Validator/README.md

     if(value !== example){
         return format("{0} is not the same as {1} for {2}", value, example, attribute);
     }
-},

-is_url: function(value, matchers, attribute){
-    // this is tricky since ICANN is going to let anything be a TLD.
-    // which means we could have a doman name of 129.122.com or hostname.12
-    // so we are not going to even bother with checking the validity of
-    // the host other than allowing a restricted list of TLDs to match
-    // against, as well as a restricted list of protocols and ports.
-    // Anything more specific should be registered as either a custom
-    // validator function or a regex to be passed to the regex tester
-    //
-    // matchers is an object with the following pattern:
-    // matchers = {
-    //     protocols = ['https', 'http', 'ftp'],
-    //     ports = [80, 8080, 23, 443],
-    //     tlds = ['.com', '.co.uk']
-    // }
-    //
-    // Setting any of the parameters to "all" will allow ALL values bascially
-    // not performing validation on that part of the value.
-Should all of
-    // these values be set to 'all' no validation will actually be performed.

-    var url = document.createElement('a');
-    url.href = value;

-    var allowed_protocols = _.isNull(matchers) ? default_protocols : matchers.protocols;
-    var allowed_ports = _.isNull(matchers) ? default_ports : matchers.ports;
-    var allowed_tlds = _.isNull(matchers) ? default_tlds : matchers.tlds;

-    if(allowed_protocols !== 'all' && allowed_protocols.indexOf(url.protocol) === -1){
-        return format("{0} is not in the list of allowed protocols for {1}", url.protocol, attribute);
-    }
-    if(allowed_ports !== 'all' && allowed_ports.indexOf(url.port) === -1){
-        return format("{0} is not in the list of allowed ports for {1}", url.port, attribute);
-    }
-    if(allowed_tlds !== 'all' && allowed_tlds.indexOf(url.host) === -1){
-        return format("{0} is not in the list of valid top-level domains for ", url.host, attribute);
-    }
 }
 ```

 ### Predefined values for testers